Overview of moomoo

 - Hong Kong exchange

 The correct ticker symbols must of course be used.
-Only limit orders can be used in simulated mode, which is a drawback.
-Perhaps the biggest drawback during our trial run of moomoo’s demo trading was that practice trades did not add to the simulated account’s position list.
-Apparently, it’s a work in progress.
+Only limit orders can be used in simulated mode, which is one drawback.
+Perhaps the biggest issue during our trial run of moomoo’s demo trading was that practice trades did not add to the simulated account’s position list.
+Apparently, it is still a work in progress.

-Also recently added to the website is Moo.
+Also added to the website is Moo.
 This is the company’s community forum.
-It’s easy to drop in and read what other moomoo customers are trading and what the market news is.
+It’s easy to stop by and read what other moomoo customers are trading and what market news is drawing attention.
 There is a list of hot topics and recommended users.
 Posts can be shared, liked, and commented on.

 Mobile App